CastleLab/COMP3021-2021Fall-PA2-Student-Version/Demostration.md

 # COMP 3021 Programming Assignment 2
 ## Demonstration Rubrics

+> **Update:**
+> - For the icon used in the `Alert`, message dialog means there is an information icon in the dialog.
+> - For the dialog to show then losing the game, either error or information are fine since the example in readme shows an information icon.

 ### Main menu (12pt)
  - The main menu should display correctly (6pt)
  - The layout should look similar to that in readme (Window size adjustment is allowed) (6pt)